shangjiaxuan/garfieldpp/README.md

 ```

 ## About Windows Build:
-Currently only tested 64 bit with cmake + ifort
+Currently only tested 64 bit with cmake visual studio msvc + ifort
 (from [`Intel oneAPI HPC Toolkit`](https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html),
 need registering and EULA to download), using root from public release binary, and self-compiled
 geant4 with Qt 5.15 and GDML (xerces-c installed with vcpkg).